 Last year Yuja returned to the Israel Philharmonic to work with Zubin Mehta, followed by a tour of the U.S. that included performances at Carnegie and Disney halls.
 She then launched into a three-week tour of Asia with the San Francisco Symphony and Tilson Thomas, traveling to Macau, China, Hong Kong, Taiwan and Japan.
 Yuja again joined the Berlin Philharmonic’s principal players, this time with a series of all-Brahms concerts at Salle Pleyel in Paris.
 In spring 2013 she was presented by the Berlin Philharmonic in recital at the Philharmonie, and returned to Carnegie Hall in both recital and a concerto appearance with the San Francisco Symphony.
 Her season included a recital tour of Japan where she made her Suntory Hall debut.

-This season the London Symphony Orchestra have invited Yuja as their featured artist in the LSO Artist Portrait series for 2014 which includes performing three concertos, a recital and chamber music in London, followed by a tour of China with Daniel Harding conducting.
-She makes her debut with the Hungarian National Philharmonic conducted by Zoltan Kocsis performing Bartok’s Piano Concerto No. 2.
-Yuja’s frequent summer collaborations with violinist Leonidas Kavakos are extended further as they will undertake multiple tours of Europe focusing on the great violin and piano sonatas of Brahms.
-She returns to the Los Angeles Philharmonic for subscription concerts and on tour in the U.S. with Dudamel conducting.
-Yuja also returns to the Boston Symphony, Sir Andrew Davis conducting, and the Cleveland Orchestra, Giancarlo Guerrero conducting.
+This season the London Symphony Orchestra invited Wang to be their featured artist in the LSO Artist Portrait series and together they toured China with Daniel Harding conducting.
+She also made her debut with the Hungarian National Philharmonic conducted by Zoltan Kocsis performing Bartok’s Piano Concerto No. 2.
+Wang’s frequent summer collaborations with violinist Leonidas Kavakos were extended further with multiple tours of Europe focusing on the great violin and piano sonatas of Brahms.
+She also returned to the Los Angeles Philharmonic for subscription concerts and on tour in the U.S. with Gustavo Dudamel conducting, including a performance at Davies Symphony Hall in March.
+Wang returned to the Boston Symphony with Sir Andrew Davis conducting, and to the Cleveland Orchestra with Giancarlo Guerrero conducting.